hlud6646/storeSimul/README.md

 # Fake Store

+**Given the scope and intention of this project, would SQLite not be a more appropriate solution?
+I mean, we're not persisting the database, or using anything that's particular to postgres.
+We *are* installing on an container though, which is both weird and hard to do with a full database service...**

 This is a pretty kooky project and exists entirely for learning.
 It is essesntially a simulation of a shop, with a database recording customers, product inventory, orders etc.